A Journey Into the Heart of

 THERE IS A SAFE SPACE

-There is healing for the ongoing racial trauma of PEOPLE OF COLOR and the pervasive shame that comes with it.
+There is healing for the ongoing racial trauma and the pervasive shame that comes with it.

 There is an understanding of how this racial trauma is passed down through generations and how to break the cycle.

 And there is the Biblical model which validates that trauma and reveals the God who experienced it Himself, even to the point of being killed.

 There is also an uprooting of white shame with a seat at the table for justice and (re)conciliation.